Klongrich/AvonNFT/README.md

 ### 3.) createNftToEth() -> Allows the creation of NFT to ETH transfers

 Each of these functions can be called to create an offer and list a NFT.
 The details of the offer are then stored withing the smart contract on chain for the lister to see.
-Once the lister decieds he aggess with the offer, only then the fucntion is called in order to excute the exchange.
+Once the lister agrees with the offer, only then the fucntion is called in order to excute the exchange.

 ## Filing Order Function